TaxTips.ca

 Site Map

-Registered Education Savings Plans (RESPs) -> Beware of fees.
+-> Registered Education Savings Plans (RESPs) -> Beware of fees

 It is very important to understand exactly what fees are going to be paid out of the RESP to the promoter, and when the fees are taken.
 Normally the fees are paid before the RESP earns any income, and a subscriber could lose all contributions to the fees if payments to the RESP are discontinued.
 Fees may also be charged on each payment out of the RESP.
+There are probably many institutions that offer RESPs which do not charge excessive fees - just make sure you know ahead of time what may be charged in the future.

 In 2003, a compliance review of scholarship plan dealers was performed by the Canadian Securities Administrators.
-The entire report can be accessed on the Ontario Securities Commission website, titled Industry Report on Scholarship Plan Dealers (pdf file).
+The entire report can be accessed on the Ontario Securities Commission website, titled Industry Report Scholarship Plan Dealers (pdf file).
 The following is a quotation from Section 2.2 (Inadequate Disclosure) of the compliance report:

 The following weaknesses were noted with respect to the disclosure provided to clients: